realityexpander/How_to_program_from_ground_up/5-Software.md

 # SOFTWARE - The Easily Changeable Machine

-## Machine Code — The Microcode Soft-Circuitry Commands of the CPU
+## Machine Language Code — The Soft-Circuitry Commands for the CPU <a name="machine-code"></a>
-- ### BIG IDEA - Logic gates can be built up to create a "general-purpose" machine that can be setup using software instead of discrete physical components.
-The software can be changed to change the behavior of the machine instead of physically creating a new machine.
+- ### BIG IDEA - Logic gates can be built up to create a "general-purpose" machine that can execute easily changeable programs called software instead of discrete physical components.
+- The software can be changed, at any time, to change the behavior of the machine instead of physically creating a new machine for that specific task.
 - Actually any software COULD be implemented in hardware, but the costs of doing so rarely make it practical, other than a few very specialized problems like graphics cards to compute 3D graphics, crypto mining and AI training.
   > What's an FPGA?
 (Field-Programmable Gate Array - Software in Hardware)